 Whatever its other issues, our leak tests showed Encrypt.me's software does an excellent privacy-preserving job.
 There were no DNS or WebRTC leaks to compromise our identity, and our browsing was protected at all times.

 Encrypt.me is easy-to-use and can work well for undemanding users.
-But issues relating to performance, the poor Windows client and the difficulty of reaching some locations make it hard to fully recommend.
+But its session logging, poor Windows client and all-round lack of features make it hard to fully recommend.